 Is Codependency Therapy Practical for Me?

 Clients who go through codependency therapy with True Health Counselling have been able to confront very practical and normal fears in relational and social settings.

-For example there is a conflict between roommates where one roommate is emotionally reactive and unpredictable and the client with this roommate is afraid of having confrontation and setting boundaries and speaking up for themselves in authentic manner because of the trauma with an unpredictably reactive parent growing up.
+For example, there is a conflict between roommates where one roommate is emotionally reactive and unpredictable and the client with this roommate is afraid of having confrontation and setting boundaries and speaking up for themselves in an authentic manner because of the trauma with an unpredictably reactive parent growing up.